Holiday inspiration currently loading...

 And just 35 minutes North by train, dazzling St. Ives delivers world class beaches, a maze of cobbled streets and alleyways featuring every type of shopping and dining, the award winning Tate Gallery and a uniquely Cornish atmosphere.

 After breakfast, take a taxi to the tiny airport at Land’s End.
-Here, board a Twin Otter aircraft for the thrilling 26-mile flight to the UK’s south-western extreme, the evocative Isles of Scilly.
-You’ll enjoy expansive views of the edges of the Cornish coast at take-off, and in no time see the clutch of Scilly islands hoving into view, seemingly sprinkled from nowhere in the bright blue Atlantic ocean.
-Landing at St Mary’s Airport, you’ll be met by a vehicle from your hotel and whisked to ‘capital’ Hugh Town for two nights in a hilltop castle.
+Here, board a Twin Otter aircraft for the thrilling 26 mile flight to the UK’s south-western extreme, the evocative Isles of Scilly.
+You’ll enjoy expansive views of the edges of the Cornish coast at take-off, and in no time see the clutch of Scilly islands hovering into view, seemingly sprinkled from nowhere in the bright blue Atlantic Ocean.
+Landing at St. Mary’s Airport, you’ll be met by a vehicle from your hotel and whisked to ‘capital’ Hugh Town for two nights in a hilltop castle.

 High on the hill overlooking Hugh Town, your accommodation on the island of St. Mary’s is the Elizabethan castle that has kept watch over the islands since the late-16th century.
 Family owned and run, the castle features an eclectic selection of rooms both ancient and modern, many with panoramic views across Scilly, fine dining and conservatory restaurants and an atmospheric dungeon bar.
 During breakfast below the conservatory vine, boatmen take time to meet each guest, helping plan your day ahead if crossings are required, with timings posted on blackboards at hotel reception and around the islands.
 This is island life at its best.